Sanenders/Destiny-2-God-Rolls/README.md

 - It contains **no PvP rolls**.

 ### Masterwork Recommendations
-Suggested Masterwork types have been intentionally removed from the notes, as they are typically obvious for most weapons (e.g., Handling or Reload Speed for Fusion Rifles).
+Suggested Masterwork types have been intentionally removed from the notes, as they are typically obvious for most weapons (e.g., Charge Time for Fusion Rifles).

 ---